pirelaurent/p5_animationFramework/chapters/chap1-basicObjects.md

 Some classes to develop more quickly in p5.
 (In *graphicObject.js* source code )
 ## class MoveableObject
-A simple class to hold properties with a **literal object** as a default properties:
+A simple class to hold properties with a **literal object** as default properties:
 ``` javascript
 class MoveableObject extends BasicObject{
   constructor(instanceProperties) {